 Unlike the Proposed Action, the No Action Alternative does not provide a means of meeting future electric system needs.
 Therefore, unless replacement generating capacity is provided as part of the No-Action Alternative, approximately 3,900 MWe of baseload generation would no longer be available to meet TVA's electricity customers' needs, and the alternative would not satisfy the Purpose and Need for the Proposed Action.
-For this reason, the No-Action Alternative is defined as having two components: (1) replacing the generating capacity of BFN with alternative generating supply available during or by the end of the term of the existing BFN renewed operating licenses license renewal term and (2) decommissioning the BFN facility, as described below.
+For this reason, the No-Action Alternative is defined as having two components: (1) replacing the generating capacity of BFN with alternative generating supply available during or by the end of the term of the existing BFN operating licenses and (2) decommissioning the BFN facility, as described below.